 HPV Vaccine Recommendations in the United States

 The Centers for Disease Control and Prevention (CDC) recommends routine vaccination for all male and female children at 11-12 years old.
-There are three vaccines licensed in the US to prevent HPV and certain HPV-related cancers: Gardasil 9, Gardasil and Cervarix.
+There are two vaccines licensed in the US to prevent HPV and certain HPV-related cancers: Gardasil 9 and Gardasil.
 Gardasil 9 and Gardasil are indicated for both boys and girls.
-Cervarix is indicated for girls only.
-A catch-up vaccination is offered up to 26 years old for Gardasil and 25 years old for Cervarix.
+A catch-up vaccination is offered for people up to 27 years old.

 Please see our section on Vaccination and Understanding the HPV Vaccine for more information.